- Part 1. What is a ternary lithium battery (NCM)?

 If you want to understand NCMA, you must first understand some of the problems of NCA/NCM batteries.

 In fact, NCA/NCM batteries are already an excellent solution among thousands of choices.
 The higher variable capacity, long cycle period, and high operating voltage allow this battery to adapt to various working scenarios.
 But this is not enough for electric vehicles.
-We need batteries with higher energy density to achieve longer driving range.
+We need batteries with higher energy density to achieve a longer driving range.
 How to do it, as mentioned above, increase the proportion of nickel.

 In this way, the proportion of nickel content in the battery is getting higher and higher.
 The nickel content is constantly increasing, but excessive nickel enrichment will lead to a decrease in the capacity retention rate of the material and deterioration of thermal stability.
 This means that 1.
-The battery power is easily decayed, and it is more likely to cause safety accidents such as combustion and explosion.
+The battery power easily decays, and it is more likely to cause safety accidents such as combustion and explosion.

 Part 4.
 Advantages and disadvantages of NCMA batteries